UFO-Studios/AlienBot-Discord/README.md

 ```
 ## Contributing

-Contributions are always welcome! :D
+Contributions are always welcome! adding new:D